kwgoodman/femto/README.rst

 fast as NumPy) and 2.0 (twice as fast).
 What should the overall score be?
 Some possibilities are the mean (1.25, which is faster than NumPy), the geometric mean (1.0, same as NumPy), or the harmonic mean (0.8, slower).
 I chose the harmonic mean.
-If a program spends equal time summing the two benchmark arrays, each 1 unit of time, when using NumPy then it will take 1/2 + 2 units of time with some_sums, which is a speed of 2/2.5 = 0.8.
+If a NumPy program spends equal time summing the two benchmark arrays, each 1 unit of time, then it will take 1/2 + 2 units of time with some_sums, which is a speed of 2/2.5 = 0.8.

 Please help me avoid over optimizing for my particular operating system, CPU, and compiler. `Let me know`_ the benchmark results on your system.
 If you have